rasoulifarhad/elastic-stack/elasticsearch/examples/Elastic-Basic-Bxamples/example-queries.md

 The query_string query provides a means of executing multi_match queries, bool queries, boosting, fuzzy matching, wildcards, regexp, and range queries in a concise shorthand syntax.

-10. Search for the terms “search algorithm” in which one of the book authors is “grant ingersoll” or “tom morton.” apply a boost of 2 to the summary field.
+***10. Search for the terms “search algorithm” in which one of the book authors is “grant ingersoll” or “tom morton.” apply a boost of 2 to the summary field.***

 ```json